Pain in 3D: Generating Controllable Synthetic Faces for Automated Pain Assessment: Data Generation

-\paragraph{3D Meshes for Generalizable Facial Structure Representation.} The FLAME model \citep{FLAMEPyTorch2020} provides a parametric 3D mesh framework for representing facial geometry.
-Its contribution to our work is twofold.
-First, FLAME enables the generation of realistic facial structures with varying shapes, allowing us to model individual identity differences while maintaining anatomical plausibility.
-Second, its 3D representation preserves geometric consistency across viewpoints and lighting conditions, a critical property for reliable pain detection where subtle facial variations must be captured accurately \citep{Ekman1978,Prkachin2008}.
+\paragraph{3D Meshes for Diverse Facial Identities.} The FLAME model \cite{Li2017FLAME} provides a parametric 3D mesh framework for representing facial geometry.
+For instance, FLAME enables the generation of realistic facial structures with varying shapes, allowing us to model individual identity differences while maintaining anatomical plausibility.
+Furthermore, its 3D representation preserves geometric consistency across viewpoints and lighting conditions, a critical property for reliable pain detection where subtle facial variations must be captured accurately \cite{Ekman1978,Prkachin2008}.

-\paragraph{2D Neutral Facial Generation.} We employ Kandinsky 2.2 with ControlNet \citep{KandinskyDataloop} for generating photorealistic neutral facial images from FLAME-derived depth maps.
-The depth-conditioning approach ensures that the generated 2D faces maintain the geometric structure encoded in the 3D FLAME mesh while producing high-quality photorealistic textures.
-Kandinsky 2.2's architecture, based on a combination of diffusion models \citep{ho2020denoisingdiffusionprobabilisticmodels} and latent representations \citep{rombach2022high}, provides superior control over image generation compared to traditional GANs.
-The ControlNet integration allows us to condition the generation process on depth maps, ensuring that the resulting neutral faces accurately reflect the underlying 3D geometry.
-This approach enables systematic demographic control by varying FLAME's shape parameters while maintaining consistent image quality across different facial structures and ethnic characteristics.
-Leveraging the promptable nature of Kandinsky 2.2, We generated 2,500 specific and varied prompts covering comprehensive demographic diversity, including all major ethnicities, age groups from young adults to elderly, and gender variations, with additional diversity reflected in dress attire.
-This extensive prompt diversity ensures improved generalizability by creating training data that better reflects real-world population heterogeneity and reduces potential biases in downstream pain detection models (see ~\cref{tab:demography}) \citep{Buolamwini2018,Obermeyer2019}.
+\paragraph{2D Neutral Facial Generation.} We employ Kandinsky 2.2 augmented with ControlNet \cite{KandinskyDataloop} to translate FLAME-derived depth maps into photorealistic neutral faces.
+By conditioning the latent diffusion process \cite{ho2020denoisingdiffusionprobabilisticmodels,rombach2022high} on these depth maps, we ensure that the synthesized 2D images faithfully adhere to the underlying 3D facial geometry defined by the FLAME shape parameters.
+Beyond geometric consistency, we leverage the text-promptable nature of the model to enforce demographic diversity.
+We curated 2,500 unique text prompts spanning all major ethnicities, genders, and age groups (ranging from young adults to the elderly), along with variations in attire.
+This combination of geometric conditioning and prompt engineering produces a training set that reflects real-world population heterogeneity, thereby enhancing generalizability and mitigating potential biases in downstream pain detection (see \cref{tab:demography}) \cite{Buolamwini2018,Obermeyer2019}.